 Curriculum Notes Year 9

-Should you have any questions, the tutor team comprises of myself, Mrs. Newton and Mrs. Ebdy.
-Please do not hesitate to contact us should the need arise
+Should you have any questions, the tutor team comprises of myself, Mr Penfold, Mrs Turner and Mrs Sanders.
+Please do not hesitate to contact us should the need arise.

 Head of Year 9